natam226/Workshop_001/README.md

 2. 002_EDA.ipynb
 3. 003_clean_data_load.ipynb

-The correct python kernel must be chosen to run correctly
+The correct python kernel must be chosen to run correctly, the correct python kernel is the one stablished in the virtual environment

 ### Connecting the database with PowerBI